All Guides About Start Here

 Lowest

-Source: CXL Institute, Wynter research, Hotjar conversion studies
+Sources: CXL Institute, Wynter research, Hotjar signup studies · Google Analytics · Plausible Analytics

-Autoplay video with sound kills conversions.
-An autoplay silent walkthrough GIF works better than a click-to-play video for most micro SaaS pages.
-If you use video, keep it under 90 seconds and show the actual product within the first 10 seconds.
+Video that plays automatically with sound drives signups down.
+A silent looping GIF works better than a click-to-play video on most pages.
+If you do use video, keep it under 90 seconds and show the real product within the first 10 seconds.

-Generic testimonials ('SaaSRanger is amazing!') convert nobody.
-The testimonials that work mention a specific outcome, a specific situation, and a specific type of person.
-One specific testimonial outperforms five generic ones.
+Vague quotes ('SaaSRanger is amazing!') don't get anyone to sign up.
+The quotes that work mention a specific result, a specific situation, and a specific kind of person.
+One specific quote does more than five generic ones.

 'I was [struggling with X].
-After using [product], I [specific outcome] in [timeframe].
-I was surprised by [unexpected benefit].'
-The surprise element makes it feel real, not coached.
-Ask customers this exact question in an email: 'What were you surprised to discover after using [product]?'
+After using [product], I [specific result] in [timeframe].
+I was surprised by [unexpected upside].'
+The surprise part makes it sound real, not rehearsed.
+Email customers this exact question: 'What were you surprised to discover after using [product]?'

 After 10 customers

-Logo walls work when visitors recognise the companies.
-Below 10 customers, a logo wall with unknown names signals a small product.
-Instead, use specific quotes from real people with full names and job titles.
-More credible and works at any stage.
+A row of company logos ("used by these companies") only works if visitors actually recognise those companies.
+Under 10 customers, unknown logos make you look small.
+Instead, use specific quotes from real people with their full names and job titles.
+That's more believable and works at any size.

 Pricing on the Landing Page